DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 1. Download Docker Desktop from the [Docker website](https://www.docker.com/products/docker-desktop).
 2. Run the installer and follow the instructions to complete the installation.
 3. After installation, open Docker Desktop and ensure it's running.
+4. At the end of this document, I have outlined the problems encountered and their possible solutions.

 ![image](https://github.com/user-attachments/assets/32d1de70-0f5f-4aae-85a9-fac1ced91904)